work-code/pg2019-DeepPerformanceSynthesis/comparisons/Zhu_CVPR2018/ReadMe.txt

 This folder contains the comparison code [Zhu et al. CVPR2018] used in our paper.

-[Zhu et al. CVPR2018]Zhu, Hao, et al. View extrapolation of human body from a single image.
+[Zhu et al. CVPR2018]: Zhu, Hao, et al. View extrapolation of human body from a single image.
 CVPR.
 2018.

 We will give a detailed introduction of the folder's directory structure and environment condiguration of this code.